 Simple demo of shell scripting using Bash Shell

-If you work on terminal, something you traverse deep down in directories.
-Then for coming few directories up in path we have to execute command like this as shown below to get to the “python” directory –
+If you work on a terminal, something you traverse deep down in directories.
+Then for coming few directories up in path we have to execute a command like this as shown below to get to the “python” directory:

-For now we cannot execute our shell script because it do not have permissions.
+For now, we cannot execute our shell script because it does not have permissions.
 We have to make it executable by typing following command –

 Now to make this available on every terminal session, we have to put this in “.bashrc” file.

-Now open terminal and type following command –
+Now open the terminal and type the following command:

 $ echo “source ~/path/to/our/file/jump.sh”>> ~/.bashrc

-Now open you terminal and try out new “jump” functionality by typing following command-
+Now open your terminal and try out new “jump” functionality by typing following command-

 $ jump dir_name